1. What does it mean to be a graduate special student at Gallaudet?

 To take courses as a graduate special student, you must have a bachelor's degree with at least a B (3.0 on a 4.0 scale) cumulative grade point average.
-You must complete a short application form, submit a copy of official transcripts from all previous undergraduate and graduate programs and pay the $50 non-refundable application fee.
+You must complete a short application form, submit a copy of your B.A. or B.S. transcript and pay the $50 non-refundable application fee.

-3. I took a graduate-level course a few years ago as a graduate special student.
+3. I took a graduate-level course five years ago as a graduate special student.
 Do I need to apply again before I may take another course as a special student?

 Graduate special student status remains active for five years.
-If it has been more than five years since you were first admitted as a graduate special student, you will need to reapply.
+If it has been more than five years since you took a course, you will need to reapply.

 4. Are there limitations on the courses that I can take as a graduate special student?

-As a graduate special student, you will be advised by the Assistant Dean for Curriculum, Policy, and Operations in the Office of the Graduate Dean.
-To enroll in any course, you must obtain the instructor's permission and the Assistant Dean's permission to register.
+As a graduate special student, you must obtain the instructor's permission to register for any course.
 Not every course is open to graduate special students.
-Enrollment in certain graduate courses is limited to degree-seeking students.
-Check with the Graduate Special Student Advisor in the Office of the Graduate Dean and the department offering the course to be sure.
+For example, enrollment in certain graduate courses is limited to degree-seeking students.
+Check with the department offering the course to be sure.

 5. What if I want to become a full-time Gallaudet graduate student after taking a few courses as a special student?

-Admission as a graduate special student does not imply subsequent admission to a degree program at Gallaudet University.
 There may be a limit on the number of credits that may be applied to a degree program.
 If you plan to seek admission as a degree-seeking student in the future, you should check with an advisor in the department to ensure that the courses you take as a graduate special student will be acceptable for the program.
+Admission as a graduate special student neither implies nor guarantees subsequent admission to a degree program at Gallaudet University.

 6. How do I register for classes at Gallaudet as a graduate special student?